 NVM Express is a scalable host controller interface designed to address the needs of Enterprise and Client systems that utilize PCI Express based solid state drives.
 The interface provides optimized command submission and completion paths.
-It includes support for parallel operation by supporting up to 64K I/O Queues with up to 64K commands per I/O Queue.
-Additionally, support has been added for many Enterprise capabilities like end-to-end data protection (compatible with T10 DIF and SNIA DIX standards), enhanced error reporting, and virtualization.
+It includes support for parallel operation by supporting up to 65,535 I/O Queues with up to 64K outstanding commands per I/O Queue.
+Additionally, support has been added for many Enterprise capabilities like end-to-end data protection (compatible with SCSI Protection Information, commonly known as T10 DIF, and SNIA DIX standards), enhanced error reporting, and virtualization.